 This isn’t a licence to be boring.
 You can still come up with clever campaigns.

-Just avoid using YOLO, SHOOKT, or FOMO.
+But when it comes to how to market to seniors, just avoid using YOLO, SHOOKT, or FOMO.
 And please, don’t call them GOAT even if you mean that they are the ‘Greatest Of All Time.’

 Unlike marketing to younger demographics, seniors are not drawn by internet acronyms, slang or jargon.